TEBRUS-Digital-Studio/legal/PRIVACY_POLICY.md

     *   Full Name (as provided by Google).
     *   Profile Picture (Optional, for user interface display).
 *   **Payout Information:** When you exchange "TEBREWS" for rewards, we collect the necessary contact details to deliver the reward (e.g., a valid email address for digital gift cards). **We never ask for credit card numbers or banking passwords.**
+  **Survey & Demographic Data (TheoremReach):**
+When you participate in Rewarded Surveys, you may be asked to provide demographic information (such as gender, postal code, year of birth, employment status, etc.) to qualify for specific surveys.
+*   **Voluntary:** Providing this data is entirely voluntary, but necessary to match you with surveys.
+*   **Processing:** This data is collected directly by our partner TheoremReach within their secure interface.
+TEBRUS does not store your detailed survey answers on our own servers, but we receive a "User Profile" status to help filter opportunities.
 *   **Customer Support:** If you contact us via email, we collect your email address and the message content.

 ### B. Information Collected Automatically